Legal

 - Compliance with law: where processing is necessary to comply with a legal obligation applicable to the Firm, including obligations under the Advocates Act, Bar Council rules, or orders of a competent court

-6. Disclosure of Your Information
+7. Disclosure of Your Information

 We do not disclose your personal data to third parties except in the following circumstances:

-- Professional advisers: other advocates, barristers, or experts retained in connection with a matter, and regulatory or court bodies as required
+- Professional advisers: other advocates, barristers, or experts retained in connection with a matter, and regulatory or court bodies as required in the course of legal proceedings

 - Legal compliance: where required by law, court order, or lawful request by a governmental authority in India